learn-co-curriculum/dsc-intro-graph-theory/README.md

 <img src="images/graph2.png">

-As you can see, Jen is a well connected character in this scenario: she literally has a connecting edge with every other node in the graph!
+As you can see, Jen is a well connected character in this scenario: she has a connecting edge with literally every other node in the graph!
 On the other hand, Jake is the least connected.
-He has no other connections other then Jen.
+He has no other connections other than Jen.

 ## Directed vs Undirected Graphs